johnwbyrd/kappari/authentication.md

 ## Overview

-Paprika uses a dual-layer authentication system combining:
-1. **License validation** - Cryptographic signature verification using RSA
-2. **Server authentication** - JWT token-based API authentication
+Paprika uses a dual-layer authentication system: local RSA signature validation of license data followed by server authentication that returns a JWT token for API access.
+Licenses are bound to specific devices via machine-specific identifiers.

 ## Complete Authentication Flow

 ### Step 1: License Data Collection

-The client must have a valid Paprika license with these components:
+The client retrieves encrypted license data from the local SQLite database (`purchases` table).
+This data includes the license key, customer information, product identifier, purchase date, and a device-specific identifier (`install_uid`) that binds the license to a particular machine.

 #### License Data Structure
 ```json